-The Department on Aging has modified its Senior Dining program in response to the COVID-19 crisis.
-Curbside meals are still available at many of our Senior Dining locations.
+The DHHS Division on Aging has modified its Senior Dining program in response to the COVID-19 crisis.
+Curbside meals are available at many of our Senior Dining locations.

 Good nutrition is an important part of healthy aging.
 Senior dining sites serve delicious, nutritious and balanced hot lunches at convenient locations throughout Milwaukee County.